google/google-java-format/README.md

 offsets (`--offset`), passing through to standard-out (default) or altered in-place (`--replace`).

-Option `--help` will print full usage details; incl. built-in documentation about other flags, such as `--aosp`, `--fix-imports-only`, `--skip-sorting-imports`, `--skip-removing-unused-import`, `--skip-reflowing-long-strings`, `--skip-javadoc-formatting`, or the `--dry-run` and `--set-exit-if-changed`.
+Option `--help` will print full usage details; including built-in documentation about other flags, such as `--aosp`, `--fix-imports-only`, `--skip-sorting-imports`, `--skip-removing-unused-import`, `--skip-reflowing-long-strings`, `--skip-javadoc-formatting`, or the `--dry-run` and `--set-exit-if-changed`.